Welcome to the IGCSE Programme

 Each class has a fully-qualified expatriate teacher who is an expert in their content area.
 Fully-qualified Indonesian teaching assistants work with each department.
 These assistants work with students, supporting and challenging where needed, as well as helping the teachers with resources and planning units.

 As well as their academic responsibilities, IGCSE students also have opportunities for greater responsibility in the school.
 Each PC classroom has a representative in the Student Council.
 IGCSE students are also able to take on more student council positions, such as secretary or treasurer.
 Students also participate in Gotong Royong initiatives.
 Gotong Royong, which is our weekly lesson focused on service-learning and community connection, is led by passionate and enthusiastic students, facilitated by teachers.
-Students can also join a variety of extracurriculars, including Model United Nations (MUN), South East Asia Mathematics Competition (SEAMC) and the incredibly exciting and prestigious Duke of Edinburgh award.
+Students can also join a variety of extracurriculars, including Model United Nations (MUN), South East Asia Mathematics Competition (SEAMC) and the incredibly exciting and prestigious Duke of Edinburgh’s International Award.

 IGCSE students receive instruction in each subject from a teacher who is an expert in their content area.
 We continue to follow the inquiry-model established in the Primary School, putting students at the center of their learning.